 I will list below various spots that be visited within one day.
 Those are my highlights of the area.

 Sikunir hill (Bukit Sikunir)

-I visited during public holiday, there were so many people coming down from the mountain after sunrise that I got stuck for 30 minutes on the hill.
-Better go outside weekends.
+I visited once during public holiday, there were so many people coming down from the mountain after sunrise that I got stuck for 30 minutes on the hill.
+Better avoid weekends.